Ianouu/node-snips-light-brain/README.md

-# What is a smart light without brain ? :neutral_face: This is a brain :bulb:
+# What is a smart light without brain ? :neutral_face: :bulb:
 Node server to interact with yeelight.
 Provide API and web ui management.

 ## Installation